|Important note about plant availability.

 Then you have Chinese Broccoli, which as explained earlier is mainly a leafy vegetable with edible stems, and can be cooked whole (stir fried with garlic is delicious).
 Other names include Gai-Laan, Chinese Kale, Kai-Laan, and depending on whether you’re in Thailand, Indonesia, China, Vietnam or Malaysia, it could be another name completely.
 It’s great for growing in warmer weather.

-The Romanesco Broccoli, an old Italian heirloom, which you’ll find are grown for their decorative central spiral head, must be picked before flowering shows or it’s too late.
+The Romanesco Broccoli (pictured above), an old Italian heirloom, which you’ll find are grown for their decorative central spiral head, must be picked before flowering shows or it’s too late.
 These need very cool weather to develop, so planting in late summer-early autumn is best.

 Finally as mentioned before “Broccoli Rapa”, sometimes called Broccoletti is another variety that’s different from the rest.
 A super nutritious and traditional Italian vegetable grown for its tender stems, leaves and tiny button sized heads.
 The flavour is different to others, and is a mildly pungent and spicy.
 It does best when grown in cooler weather so planting late summer, or autumn is recommended.
 Eg. Cima De Rapa, Spring Rapini.